rushikeshraut777/index-analysis/README.md

 ### Note:

-All the data present in the `History` folder is downloaded from [niftyindices](https://www.niftyindices.com/reports/historical-data)
+All the data present in the `Data` folder is downloaded from [niftyindices](https://www.niftyindices.com/reports/historical-data)

 ## TODO